majioa/ffi-stat/README.md

 # FFI::Stat

-FFI bindings for libc stat.
-The primary use of this library is by other FFI libraries that require a stat struct.
+FFI platform-specific bindings for the stat struct and related functions.
+The primary use case of this library is assist other FFI libraries that require a stat struct.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'ffi-stat'
+    gem "ffi-stat"

 And then execute: